EmilHvitfeldt/extrasteps/tests/testthat/_snaps/difftime.md

       Training data contained 25 data points and no incomplete rows.

       -- Operations
-    Output
-      transformation on dates [trained]
+      * transformation on: dates | Trained